Multi-Socket Motherboard: Mastering High-Speed and High-Density Challenges of Data Center Server PCBs

 • Outer Layers (L1, L30): Used for mounting SMT components and routing some low-speed signals.

 When designing the stackup, the purpose of each layer must be carefully planned to ensure high-speed signals have clear reference planes, power paths are short and wide, and manufacturing symmetry is considered to prevent warping.
-HILPCB's Multilayer PCB service includes collaborating with clients on stackup design optimization to find the optimal balance between performance, cost, and manufacturability.
+HILPCB's Multilayer PCB service includes collaborating with clients on stackup design optimization to find the best balance between performance, cost, and manufacturability.

-Design for Manufacturability (DFM) and Reliability: The Bridge from Design to Mass Production
+Manufacturability (DFM) and Reliability: The Bridge from Design to Mass Production

 Get PCB Quote